tctimmeh/htpc-launcher/docs/contrib.rst

 Getting the Source
 ------------------

-Get the source for HTPC Launcher from this GitHub project: https://github.com/tctimmeh/htpc-launcher
+Get the source for |appName| from this GitHub project: https://github.com/tctimmeh/htpc-launcher

 :command:`git clone https://github.com/tctimmeh/htpc-launcher.git`

 Setting Up a Development Environment
 ------------------------------------

-Use a python virtualenv_ to work on HTPC Launcher.
+Use a python virtualenv_ to work on |appName|.
 The included makefile will create an appropriate virtual environment with all of the necessary third-party libraries installed.
 Run the following command to create the virtual environment:

 :command:`make venv`